Stef-van-Stipdonk/School---Modelleren-automation/README.md

-School - Modelleren automation
+:package:School - Modelleren automation

-Summary:
+:pencil:Summary:
 One of the parts of this class is comparing things to eachother. an example would be 1 needs to be compared to 2, 3, 4, 5 so this means 2 needs to be compared to 3, 4, 5.